GIRLS BASKETBALL: Back to state the aim for Bellevue East, West

 “Our expectations are high,” Wilson said.
 “We've got a lot of kids back.
 We definitely graduated some big pieces for us but we had a lot of young kids that had some experience at the varsity level last year and also are ready for bigger roles.”

 The Chieftains tip off the regular season on Thursday, Dec.
-1 in an invitational against Norfolk at 5:30 p.m., and will depending on the result will face either Lincoln or Papillion-La Vista at home on Saturday, Dec.
-3 at either 3 or 4:45 p.m.
+1, in an invitational against Norfolk at 5:30 p.m. and will, depending on the result, face either Lincoln or Papillion-La Vista at home on Saturday, Dec.
+3, at either 3 or 4:45 p.m.

 Bellevue West

-“We lost four important seniors that led us on and off the court,” West head coach Dane Bacon said.
+Thunderbirds head coach Dane Bacon summed it up: “We lost four important seniors that led us on and off the court."

 From last year’s bench, Dani Coyer (3.4 points, 2.3 rebounds, 0.5 blocks per game; 49 percent field goal percentage) and Derby High (Kan.) transfer Naomi White (10.8 points, 4.4 rebounds, 1.8 assists, 1.6 steals and 0.5 blocks per game).
-White also holds a scholarship offer from the University of Nebraska-Omaha.
+White also holds a scholarship offer from the University of Nebraska at Omaha.

 Senior Grand View University commit Faith Elmore also scored 2.5 points per game and brought down 2.1 rebounds, while shooting 6-18 from three.